 Fairchild PT-19 Cornell N33870

 One of only three PT-19 Cornells currently flying in Europe, N33870 last flew in her native America in the early 1950s and was imported to the United Kingdom shortly after.
 Passing through a succession of owners she was then stored until the 1990s when a restoration began, however she didn't fly following restoration and she was purchased by CFMC in 2006.
-A thorough overhaul followed which resulted in her finally taking to the air again in the hands of Dale Featherby during September 2008.
-Operated since in the UK, she re-located to her new base near Bordeaux, France, in February 2019.
+A thorough overhaul followed which resulted in her finally taking to the air again in the hands of Dale Featherby during September 2008, and she has been operated across Europe ever since.

 With beautifully harmonised controls and docile yet responsive handling, the PT-19 remains, although somewhat under-powered for her weight, a delight to fly and harks back to the golden age of flying machines and can best be described as an "aeronautical leather armchair".

 Permanent hangarage is essential for these old wood and fabric aeroplanes.

 This illustrates the mixed construction technique which constituted the build method of the PT-19.
 The wing, tailplane and fin are of largely wooden construction with a bonded layer of fabric to provide a degree of protection from the environment.
 The fuselage frame is of welded steel construction covered with wooden formers to provide the external profile and covered in a doped fabric "sock".